DennisSchweizer/YoutubeDownloader/readme.md

 - [x] improve validation of textbox with youtube links
 - [] improve controls -> scaling windows
 - [] improve behavior of canceled or 0 downloads e.g. deleting files, Messageboxes displaying video titles etc.
-- [] add more settings for output formats (video resolution, audio bitrate etc.)
+- [x] add more settings for output formats (video resolution, audio bitrate etc.).
+The best bitrate for audio files will now be downloaded for videos difficult since most video files don't have audio
+- [] try to merge best audio file with best video file
 - [] handle exceptions which occur randomly if download is started
 - [] instead of canceling one download cancel all downloads